Respect for Individuals

 All students are required to conduct themselves in a manner that acknowledges and demonstrates respect for other individuals.
 Any actions that harass, demean, or subject others to any form of physical threat, psychological stress, or humiliation are unacceptable.
 Basic honesty is expected at all times, both within academic pursuits and in all other interactions that take place in the campus residences, elsewhere on campus, and in the Bethlehem community.
 While exercising respect for all individuals, all students also carry a direct responsibility to assert their own rights and to communicate feelings and concerns to others through responsible means.

 All members of the resident community have a right to individual privacy and are expected to respect the privacy of all other members of the community.
 Respect for privacy of members of the resident community also guides the conduct of College administration and staff members.
 For this reason, premises occupied by students will not be entered or searched unless proper authorization has been obtained.
-Entry into a room for the purpose of maintenance or repairs is restricted to authorized agents of the Office of Facilities Management, Planning and Construction.
+Entry into a room for the purpose of maintenance or repairs is restricted to authorized agents of the Office of Facilities Management, Planning and Construction and the Center for Information Technology.
 Provisions regulating search of institutional property do not preclude inspection for health, fire, safety, and maintenance or inspection by officers such as the fire marshal when accompanied by institutional representatives.
 Searches by institutional, local, state, or federal law enforcement officials are permitted when accompanied by appropriate warrants or authorizations.

 Failure to respect an individual includes but is not limited to: